Note: Originally posted at my personal blog, iRich.

 Ghostbusters and I have been through great times and bad times.
 It was never far from me.
 When the time was right (Halloween 1997) I decided with my best Ghostbusters friend to buy a couple of adult flight suits and make some attempt at the props.
 Even with Netscape Navigator it was still 1997.
 We had tools, not so much talent.

 Things became rushed, it was just enough that most people knew who to call.
 Oh yes I said it.
 Problem was, the flight suits weren’t really the right color.
 Forget screen accuracy.
-The props were made from Tupperware.
+The props were made from storage containers.
 I was still a ghosthead, (a fan of Ghostbusters) who also had a “franchise” site.
 It was in part because of that in 2000 I finally bought a military khaki flight suit, pistol belt, patches, boots, and an actual prop Proton Pack replica!

-Granted the patches, Proton Pack, and other props were’t 100% accurate.
+Granted the patches, Proton Pack, and other props weren’t 100% accurate.
 Not that I’m that guy who has to have 100% screen accuracy.
 It was a lot better then the working in an industrial job coveralls, one step from a Tupperware party.

 About 4 years later I decided to get a new flight suit.
 This time in black to have more of a Ghostbusters II style to it.
 I also bought new quality patches.
 Other props had marginally been upgraded too.
 GBNJ co-founder Bill Malkin and I met Ernie Hudson (Winston Zeddemore himself) at a couple of Chiller Theaters wearing our new flight suits.